 TotalEnergies SE Sponsored ADR (TTE) Dips More Than Broader Markets: What You Should Know

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 11.94% higher.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 20.06% higher within the past month.
 TotalEnergies SE Sponsored ADR is currently a Zacks Rank #1 (Strong Buy).

-Looking at its valuation, TotalEnergies SE Sponsored ADR is holding a Forward P/E ratio of 5.58.
-This represents a discount compared to its industry's average Forward P/E of 18.12.
+Digging into valuation, TotalEnergies SE Sponsored ADR currently has a Forward P/E ratio of 4.79.
+Its industry sports an average Forward P/E of 18.31, so we one might conclude that TotalEnergies SE Sponsored ADR is trading at a discount comparatively.

 The Alternative Energy - Other industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 186, putting it in the bottom 27% of all 250+ industries.
+This group has a Zacks Industry Rank of 99, putting it in the top 40% of all 250+ industries.

 Click to get this free report